Carol W. Greider

 Carolyn Widney Greider (born April 15, 1961) is an American molecular biologist and Nobel laureate.
-She joined the University of California, Santa Cruz as a Distinguished Professor in the department of molecular, cell, and developmental biology in October 2020.
+She is a Distinguished Professor of Molecular, Cell, and Developmental Biology at the University of California, Santa Cruz.

 Greider discovered the enzyme telomerase in 1984, while she was a graduate student of Elizabeth Blackburn at the University of California, Berkeley.
 Greider pioneered research on the structure of telomeres, the ends of the chromosomes.
 She was awarded the 2009 Nobel Prize for Physiology or Medicine, along with Blackburn and Jack W. Szostak, for their discovery that telomeres are protected from progressive shortening by the enzyme telomerase.

 Early life and education

 Greider was born in San Diego, California.
+Both of her parents were academics.
 Her father, Kenneth Greider, was a physics professor.
 Her family moved from San Diego to Davis, California, where she spent many of her early years and graduated from Davis Senior High School in 1979.
 She graduated from the College of Creative Studies at the University of California, Santa Barbara, with a B.A. in biology in 1983.
 During this time she also studied at the University of Göttingen and made significant discoveries there.

-Greider is dyslexic and states that her "compensatory skills also played a role in my success as a scientist because one has to intuit many different things that are going on at the same time and apply those to a particular problem" Greider initially suspected her dyslexia after seeing patterns of common mistakes such as backward words when she received back graded work in the first grade.
+Greider is dyslexic and states that her "compensatory skills also played a role in my success as a scientist because one has to intuit many different things that are going on at the same time and apply those to a particular problem".
+Greider initially suspected her dyslexia after seeing patterns of common mistakes such as backward words when she received back graded work in the first grade.
 Greider started to memorize words and their spellings rather than attempting to sound out the spelling of words.
 Greider has worked significantly to overcome her dyslexia to become successful in her professional life and credits her dyslexia as helping her appreciate differences and making unusual decisions such as the one to work with Tetrahymena, an unusual organism.

-Greider initially had difficulty getting into graduate school because of her low GRE scores, a result of her dyslexia.
+Greider initially had difficulty getting into graduate school because of her low GRE scores due to her dyslexia.
 Greider applied to thirteen grad schools and was accepted to only two, California Institute of Technology and the University of California, Berkeley.
-She chose Berkeley, where she would be able to work with Elizabeth Blackburn and where the two would make their telomerase discovery.
+She chose to study at Berkeley.